Below is our selection of holiday cottages in Ceredigion.

 The cottage is perfect for a couple or a small family.

-There are two beaches and access to the coastal path within approximately 15 minutes walk (3/4 of a mile) of this holiday cottage which is set back from the road between Aberaeron and Aberystwyth on the Cardigan Bay coastline.
+There are two beaches and access to the coastal path within approximately 15 minutes walk (3/4 of a mile) of this holiday cottage which is set back from the road between Aberaeron and the University town of Aberystwyth (15minutes by car) on the Cardigan Bay coastline.

 This cottage is ideal for exploring Ceredigion and the many interesting towns including Aberaeron, Aberystwyth, Lampeter, Tregaron and Devil's Bridge are all within a half hour drive or less and provide a whole host of things to see and do.